masakhane-io/lacuna_pos_ner/language_corpus/ig/README.md

 ______________________________________________
 Igbo resource data: Monolingual corpus for NER/POS annotation.

-This directory contains Igbo data to be annotated into named entities and part of speech tags Data contanins 8000 sentences and approximate 27236 unique tokens obtained from [IgboRadio](https://www.igboradio.com/) and [Kaoditaa](https://kaoditaa.com/)
+This directory contains Igbo data to be annotated into named entities and part of speech tags.

+Data contains 8000 sentences and approximately 27236 unique tokens.

+Sentences obtained from [IgboRadio](https://www.igboradio.com/) and [Kaoditaa](https://kaoditaa.com/)

 ______________________________________________